dankuck/dankuck.github.io/_posts/2019-09-06-laravel-collection-dot-notation.md

 Most methods that accept key names respect dot-notation.
 The list of those that DON'T is short: `forget`, `get`, `has`, `only`, `prepend`, `put`.
 Some other methods only accept callbacks, such as `map`.

-Many methods that respect dot-notation do so because they use the same core code as `where`.
-Any method that accepts those same parameters -- `where($key, $operator, $value)` -- will also respect dot-notation.
+Many methods that respect dot-notation do so because they use the same core code as `where($key, $operator, $value)`.
+Any method that accepts those same parameters will also respect dot-notation.

 ## Methods that respect dot-notation